danielbrianbennett/nivturk-monash/README.rst

 NivTurk
 =======

-Niv lab tools for securely serving and storing data from online computational psychiatry experiments.
+Tools for securely serving and storing data from online computational psychiatry experiments.
+Fork of the original repo, modified to work on Monash University servers

 Quickstart
 ^^^^^^^^^^